 Do you own or produce pigs?
 We want to hear from you!

-We would love to have a chat with NSW pig owners and producers about their experiences - what works well for you; what are some of the challenges you're facing; discuss how these may influence your pig biosecurity and how we can support you and your operations through education and training for healthy and happy pigs.
+This state-wide survey has helped to identify some of the challenges you're facing, how these may influence your pig biosecurity practices and how we can support you and your operations through targeted education and training.